Sharkitty/uBlahaj/README.md

 # uBlahaj &nbsp; [![build-ublue](https://github.com/blue-build/template/actions/workflows/build.yml/badge.svg)](https://github.com/blue-build/template/actions/workflows/build.yml)

-This is a custom fedora atomic image derived from `uBlue` main images.
+This is a custom fedora atomic image derived from `uBlue` base images.
 It currently only includes the `kinoite` variant.

-I will most likely add nvidia support later.
+Both `main` and `nvidia` versions are available.

 **This is a work in progress.
 I currently don't recommand using this image for production.**
 **Expect image naming changes soon.
 You will need to rebase when this happens.**